John Tuson Bennett

 John Tuson Bennett (12 November 1937 – 22 July 2013) was a solicitor in Victoria, Australia.
 He was one of Australia's longest and most active Holocaust deniers, active in the Holocaust denial movement from the late 1970s.
-He formed the Australian Civil Liberties Union (ACCL) in 1980.
+He formed the Australian Civil Liberties Union (ACLU) in 1980.

 Early life and education

 Bennett was born on 12 November 1937 in Horsham, Victoria.
 His father, Ian, was a solicitor, and later served as mayor.

 He graduated with honours from the University of Melbourne in both law and arts.

 Career

 Bennett worked from 1974 to 1996 for the Legal Aid Commission of Victoria.

 He and Beatrice Faust established the Victorian Council for Civil Liberties (VCCL, now known as Liberty Victoria) in 1966, and Bennett served as its secretary until 1980.
 The new body, which superseded the Australian Council for Civil Liberties (ACCL), had no ties with former council members, and no political and religious affiliations, unlike the ACCL, which was affiliated to the Labor Party.
 It focused largely on police matters, in particular their actions in response to protests against the Vietnam War around 1970.
 Disagreements arose between conservative and radical members, and Bennett was expelled from the Labor Party in 1980.